 Why should I suddenly turn off the tap after spending €1,000 on ads if my campaigns are successful?
 Why shouldn't I invest another €1,000 if I can make another €3,000 in profit?

 The ad budget is usually limited by demand (number of search queries) and profitability.
+(Or by my ability to deliver and my cash flow).

 Sure: The above approach is quite simple.
 There are more complex cases where, for example, it is not about order values but about lead prices.
 But the core business approach always remains the same.
 What does a conversion (registration, purchase, contact details, etc.) bring me in € and how much do I want to/can I spend on advertising budget per conversion?